fbpx

 • CAA licensing and operator expertise

-XP Surveys ensures all surveys are carried out by qualified, insured pilots using CAA-compliant equipment for safe and legal operations.
+All surveys are carried out by qualified, insured pilots using CAA-compliant equipment — ensuring every flight is safe, legal and fully compliant.

 Safety & Compliance

-Safety is our priority.
-Every flight is conducted by CAA-licensed pilots following strict risk assessment protocols.
-We manage all necessary flight permissions and coordinate with local authorities where required, ensuring a fully compliant operation even in complex urban environments across London and the Home Counties.
+Safety is at the heart of everything we do.
+Every flight is conducted by CAA-licensed pilots with full risk assessments completed beforehand.
+We manage all necessary airspace permissions and liaise with local authorities where required — delivering fully compliant aerial operations across London, the Home Counties and beyond.

 Case Study